In the spirit of transparency and collaboration, there are often notes that need to be viewed by different types of people.

 This is great for meetings with consultants, sales calls, or even board meetings.
 Note: just because the individual has been invited to the calendar event does NOT mean that they will automatically have Fellow access.
 They will need to be invited as a guest directly from Fellow.

-Guest Users is a Pro/Org level features and only individuals outside of your organization can be invited as Guest Users.
+Guest Users is a paid features, and only individuals outside of your organization can be invited as Guest Users.

 Share a public "view-only" link

 Provide a public link for non-meeting attendees so that these individuals can follow along with the live notes.
 This means that you can share a live version of the Fellow notes without having to invite the person to Fellow (as a Guest or Member)

 This can be great for Sales calls, Town-Halls, or large committee meetings.